mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-05-28-maximum-likelihood-with-quipu-part-1.md

 a bit pointless, because the parameters of a LogNormal can be estimated easily by transforming the sample back to a Normal distribution and computing some averages" - and they would be right.
 Using MLE in that particular example is a bit of overkill.
-However, in my next post, I will keep that same example, but got into some more interesting examples, illustrating the flexibility of Maximum Likelihood Estimation, and why I like it so much!
+However, in my next post, I will keep that same setup, but go into some more interesting examples, illustrating the flexibility of Maximum Likelihood Estimation, and why I like it so much!

 [1]: https://brandewinder.com/2022/08/28/mle-of-weibull-process/